2018-2020 Newton International Fellow | The University of Sheffield [Animal Studies Research Centre]

 2012 Introduction to Women’s and Gender Studies: Sexual and Cultural Revolutions

-2018 Master of Arts class on Animal Studies
+2018 Master of Arts course on American Literature (Animal Studies class)

 Awards & Fellowships